Abhinandan-Khurana/go-verify-swagger/README.md

 ## Logs

 Logs are written to both the console and `swagger_verifier.log`.
-Use verbose modes (`-v` or `-vv`) for detailed logs.
+Use verbose mode (`-v`) for detailed logs.

 ## Notes

-- **Valid Swagger Hashes**: Update the `validSwaggerHashes` map with actual FNV hash values corresponding to valid Swagger favicons for accurate verification.
+- **Valid Swagger Hashes**: Update the `validSwaggerHashes` map with actual FNV32 hash values corresponding to valid Swagger favicons for accurate verification.
 - **TLS Verification**: Currently, TLS certificate verification is disabled (`InsecureSkipVerify: true`).
 For enhanced security, consider enabling it in production environments.
 - **Error Handling**: The tool exits on critical errors like missing input files.
 Ensure input files are correctly formatted and accessible.
 - **Fallback Mechanism**: If no `<link rel="icon">` tag is found, the tool attempts to fetch `/favicon.ico` as a fallback.